Canonization of Islamic scripture: Uthmanic canonization

+Prior to the death of Muhammad, many Muslims had the Quran completely memorized, so there was no need or urgency to put the manuscripts together to form an official copy.
 The Quran was canonized only after Muhammad's death in 632 CE.
 According to Islamic tradition the third caliph, Uthman ibn Affan (r.
 23/644–35 AH/655 CE) established the canonical Qur'an, reportedly starting the process in 644 CE, and completing the work around 650 CE (the exact date was not recorded by early Arab annalists).
 It is generally accepted that the Uthmanic text comprises all 114 surahs (chapters of the Quran) in the order known today.

 The Qur'anic canon is the form of the Quran as recited and written in which it is religiously binding for the Muslim community.
 This canonical corpus is closed and fixed in the sense that nothing in the Quran can be changed or modified.

 According to the traditional Islamic narrative, by the time of Uthman's caliphate, there was a perceived need for clarification of Qur'an reading.
 The holy book had often been spread to others orally by Muslims who had memorized the Quran in its entirety (huffaz), but now "sharp divergence" had appeared in recitation of the book among Muslims.
 It is believed the general Hudhayfah ibn al-Yaman reported this problem to the caliph and asked him to establish a unified text.
 According to the history of al-Tabari, during the expedition to conquer Armenia and Azerbaijan there were 10,000 Kufan Muslim warriors, 6,000 in Azerbaijan and 4,000 at Rayy, and a large number of these soldiers disagreed about the correct way of reciting the Quran.

 What was more, many of the huffaz were dying.
 70 had been killed in the Battle of Yamama.

 The Islamic empire had also grown considerably, expanding into Iraq, Syria, Egypt, and Iran, bringing into Islam's fold many new converts from various cultures with varying degrees of isolation.
 These converts spoke a variety of languages but were not well learned in Arabic, and so Uthman felt it was important to standardize the written text of the Quran on one specific Arabic dialect.